B-UMMI/Chewie-NS/README.md

 - `local_species_url`: The URL for a particular species' page.
 - `api_url`: The URL for the Swagger documentation of the backend API.

-Then, cookiecutter will create the necessary self-signed certificates for the server to work.
+After defining the input variables, cookiecutter will create the necessary self-signed certificates for the server to work.

-When cookiecutter finishes its execution, the local instance of Chewie-NS can be built by running the following command:
+After executing cookiecutter, you can build the local instance of Chewie-NS with the following command:

 ```bash
 docker-compose -f docker-compose-production.yaml up --build
 ```

-Launch the NS app by accessing [127.0.0.1](https://127.0.0.1) on your browser.
+Launch the Chewie-NS app by accessing [127.0.0.1](https://127.0.0.1) on your browser.
 This link will take you to the Home page of your local instance of Chewie-NS.

 ### Manual installation

-To start a local instance of Chewie-NS the following files must be modified:
+To start a local instance of Chewie-NS, the following files must be modified:

 - [Docker compose configuration file](https://github.com/B-UMMI/Chewie-NS/blob/master/%7B%7Bcookiecutter.directory_name%7D%7D/docker-compose-production.yaml)
 - [NS API Dockerfile](https://github.com/B-UMMI/Chewie-NS/blob/master/%7B%7Bcookiecutter.directory_name%7D%7D/Dockerfile)